-OVERVIEW: MAP Fund offers grants to diverse artists who challenge longstanding social and cultural heirarchies in the United States.
+OVERVIEW: MAP Fund supports diverse artists who challenge longstanding social and cultural hierarchies in the United States.

-IP TAKE: In its most recent grant cycle, MAP received around 1,000 applications.
-Grantseekers should expect a good deal of competition here.
+IP TAKE: MAP typically receives around 1,000 applications each grant cycle.
+Grant seekers should expect a good deal of competition here.

 PROFILE: Founded in 1989, the MAP Fund “supports original live performance projects that embody a spirit of deep inquiry.”
 In 1989 the Rockefeller Foundation launched the MAP Fund.
 From 2001 to 2016, Creative Capital administered the fund.
 In 2008, the Doris Duke Charitable Foundation became its primary funder.
 In 2010 the Andrew W. Mellon Foundation would also become a major financial backer.
 Finally, in 2016 the MAP Fund officially become an independent nonprofit, partnering with ArtsPool for administrative support.
 Its grantmaking prioritizes “artists that question, disrupt, complicate, and challenge inherited notions of social and cultural hierarchy across the current American landscape.”

 MAP grants typically range from $10,000 to $45,000.
 In the field of dance, MAP unsurprisingly supports diverse artists and productions.
 For example, Dancers’ Group is a past grantee, for its ARA: Waterways Time Weaves.
 Li Chiao-Ping Dance was awarded a grant in support of its i-LAND project, a multimedia collaboration between LI Chiao-Ping, a choreographer, and Douglas Rosenberg, a visual artist.
 To learn more about the dance projects and productions MAP backs, explore its grantees page.

 The fund has an open submission policy.
 Deadline dates are subject to change, but often fall toward the end of September for grants disbursed the following year.